Andres2704/cfdsolvers/README.md

 # 🌀 CFD Solvers in Julia

 This repository is dedicated to implementing various **Computational Fluid Dynamics (CFD)** solvers in Julia.
 Each solver is designed to be as modular, readable, and educational as possible.
-The project begins with a classic test case: **2D lid-driven cavity flow**, solved using a finite difference scheme with **Rhie-Chow interpolation** for pressure-velocity coupling on a collocated grid.
+The project begins with a classic test case: **2D lid-driven cavity flow**, solved using a finite volume scheme with **Rhie-Chow interpolation** for pressure-velocity coupling on a collocated grid and also **staggered grids**.

 ## 🔬 Current Solver: 2D Lid-Driven Cavity Flow (Rhie-Chow)